What is it like to move to and live in Granada, Spain?

 Hometown: Cincinnati, Ohio, USA

 “I moved to Granada because I wanted to live in Europe and practice my Spanish.

 Prior to moving to Spain, I spent a year at a bilingual job working with the Hispanic community of my city.
 I already spoke Spanish at an intermediate level when I arrived and simply wanted to continue to perfect my Spanish.

 Here in Spain, there are lots of opportunities to teach English if it is your native language.
-There are jobs for native speakers from every country where English is spoken as the dominant language (such as Australia, the U.S.A, Canada, and New Zealand as well as of course the U.K.).”
+There are jobs for native speakers from every country where English is spoken as the dominant language (such as Australia, the USA, Canada, New Zealand, and of course the UK).”

 Why Did You Move to Granada?

 With my teaching program, they let you pick the region.
 Andalucia (the region that Granada is in) was my first choice.

 The school I work at is actually in a different province and is about an hour away.
 Two teachers from my school live in Granada and commute.
 So I just carpool with them.
-My contract is only for 12 hours a week, so I’m only going out to the school Wednesday-Friday.
+My contract is only for 12 hours a week, so I’m only going to the school Wednesday-Friday.

 One of the most important things to me has been to make Spanish friends and interact with Spanish people as much as possible.
 That’s the best way to learn about a different culture.”

 “I love so many things about living in Granada.

 Third, while it’s not a huge city, it’s still very much a city.
 I can find basically anything I want or need here.
-I love Spanish food, but sometimes I crave Indian food, sushi or pizza.
-Granada has all of those cuisines as to where a smaller town in Spain might not.
+I love Spanish food, but sometimes I crave Indian food, sushi, or pizza.
+Granada has all of those cuisines and a smaller town in Spain might not.